 - Turnip Greens

-If allergies aren’t an issue, raw and organic dairy products are a great way to add fat to a meal.
-Be sure to avoid low-fat versions and milk.
-Milk is high in sugar & the carbs add up quickly!
+If allergies aren’t an issue, you can include some dairy – keep in mind raw and organic are the healthiest.
+Avoid low-fat versions and milk.
+Milk is high in sugar & the carbs add up fast!

 - Blue Cheese